hish-math/obsidian-ai-hub/README.md

 ## Future Enhancements

-- Plan to integrate with OpenRouter, ChatGPT, Claude, Llama, and other AI services.
+- Plan to integrate with OpenRouter, and other AI services.
-- Options for inserting content without replacing text, custom templates, and more.
+- Options for inserting content without replacing text.
+- Custom prompt templates, and more.

 ## Contributing